Thiggel/Monotonic-Early-Exit/blogpost.md

 </p>

 From the results, we can see that the CALM model often makes a final prediction very early on in the network, and rarely changes its prediction.
 In contrast, the default (no early exit) and FREE models change their predictions much more often in later layers.
-This indicates that the CALM model may be a better candidate for using early exiting, because it is much less likely to change the prediction for a given token.
+This indicates that the CALM model may be a better candidate for using early exiting because it is much less likely to change the prediction for a given token.

 **Confidence Over Layers**: We also plot the mean and standard deviation of the model's confidence in its final prediction across layers.
 This helps us visualize how the model's confidence evolves as the input goes through more layers.